No products in the cart.

 No peeling the squash prior to cooking, cut and arrange on sheet pan.
 Roasting brings out the flavors and softens the squash to make it easy to fix.

 Author: Susan Maria Leach, Before & After

 - 2 medium butternut squash, each 1½ to 2 pounds

-- 1 teaspoon Tuscan seasoning (thyme, sage, crushed red pepper, rosemary, garlic) - if you don't have this type of seasoning a fresh jar of curry powder is a wonderful too
+- 1 teaspoon Tuscan seasoning (thyme, sage, crushed red pepper, rosemary, garlic) - if you don't have this type of seasoning a fresh jar of curry powder or simply salt and pepper are wonderful too

 - 6 tablespoons butter